taatuut/lunchbreak/README.md

 ## hosting file

 NOTE: Hosting is no longer available with the free M0 tier, so go for a paid version like an M2 or use another (free) place where you can host static files.
+GitHub Pages will work too.

 To use hosting on Atlas, in the app, enable Hosting and delete the existing `index.html` (or rename to keep it), and upload your edited `index.html`, check you added your own HTTPS Endpoint first.